ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ## Request to Join a Subnet as a Validator

-This new Subnet is cool - but it doesn't have any dedicated validators yet.
-We are now going to add a validator to the Subnet.
+The new Subnet created in the previous steps doesn't have any dedicated validators yet.
+To request permission to validate a Subnet, the following steps are required:

 :::info